How to Generating DB Specification from Database>

 Create content in Doc.
 Composer

-4. Keep Order selected in Diagram Navigator.
+4. Keep Order selected in the Diagram Navigator.
 This time, drag the Data Dictionary template onto the document, below the image.

 Drag Data Dictionary template to document